We’re having a big birthday celebration for the big game and roasted jalapeno poppers will definitely be on the menu!

 We’re actually hosting a big party this year because the big game coincides with a big celebration: my 30th birthday.

-We’re planning a low key, snack filled fiesta at home; AJ’s going to fire up the smoker and make a special home brew on tap, and the rest of our table is going to be dedicated to a spread of my game day favorites (including these loaded grilled nachos, pork carnitas, and Coca-Cola hot wings).
+We’re planning a low key, snack filled fiesta at home; AJ’s going to fire up the smoker and make a special home brew on tap, and the rest of our table is going to be dedicated to a spread of my game day favorites (including beer cheese fondue, brat burgers with beer cheese sauce, pepperoni bread, and slow cooker buffalo turkey meatballs).

-Likely making an appearance will be these roasted jalapeno poppers.
+Likely making an appearance will be these baked jalapeno poppers.

 I love, love, love jalapenos and try to put them in everything: like bacon jalapeno pimento cheese and pickled jalapenos. (which are so good on top of burgers, chicken, pork, brats…basically anything!)